-Specific Objective 2: Integrate fragmented health R&I efforts bringing together health industry sectors and other stakeholders, focussing on unmet public health needs, to enable the development of tools, data, platforms, technologies and processes for improved prediction, prevention, interception, diagnosis, treatment and management of diseases, meeting the needs of endusers
+Specific Objective 2: Integrate fragmented health R&I efforts bringing together health industry sectors and other stakeholders, focussing on unmet public health needs, to enable the development of tools, data, platforms, technologies and processes for improved prediction, prevention, interception, diagnosis, treatment and management of diseases, meeting the needs of end-users

-Challenge: Rapid scientific and technical progress combined with the digital evolution lays the ground for the development of new types of products or services in the health domain that integrate diverse components (e.g. diagnostics, medicinal products, medical devices, wearables, treatment monitoring, digital solutions) in unprecedented ways.
-For example, a new treatment may be accompanied by a sensor and a mobile health solution that monitors adherence to the prescribed regime, and which may also collect data for monitoring treatment safety and efficacy.
-New possibilities for developing health interventions will benefit patients whilst offering new market opportunities to companies.
-However, the opportunities for developing integrated, interoperable health care solutions can only be fully harnessed if barriers to cross-sectoral collaboration and to collaboration with patients and health care professionals are overcome.
+The rapid scientific and technical progress and the digital evolution lays the ground for the development of new types of products or services in the health domain that integrate the different components (spanning diagnostics, medicinal products, medical devices, wearables, treatment monitoring, digital solutions) in unprecedented ways.
+For example, a new treatment may be accompanied by a sensor and a mobile health solution that monitors the adherence to the prescribed regime, and it may also collect data for monitoring the treatment safety and efficacy.
+The new possibilities for developing health interventions can benefit patients while offering new market opportunities to companies.
+However, the opportunities for developing integrated, interoperable health care solutions can only be fully harnessed if barriers to cross-sectoral collaboration are overcome.

-Scope: Combinations of medicinal products, diagnostics, medical devices, wearables, telemedicine applications and complementary services are required to provide people-centred solutions along the health care pathway.
+Combinations of medicinal products, diagnostics, medical devices, wearables, telemedicine applications and complementary services are needed to provide people-centred solutions along the health care pathway.
 Building on previous actions in this field, IHI will help break silos between basic research, medical disciplines and technological areas to provide the foundations for such people-centred care even before disease occurs, promoting health and well-being.
-Integration of in vitro, in vivo with data driven diagnostics and prognostics should be a cornerstone of early and adapted treatment, including multimodal disease management approaches.
-This should consider the target population, including paediatric and geriatric patients.
-IHI may also help address regulatory challenges related to products that combine different technologies and services by offering a neutral platform for all interested stakeholders to exchange experiences and views on issues such as harmonisation of approaches to evidence generation across sectors.
+Integration of in vitro, in vivo and data driven diagnostics and prognostics should be a cornerstone of early and adapted treatment, including multimodal disease management approaches.
+IHI may also help address regulatory challenges related to products combining different technologies and services by offering a neutral platform for all interested stakeholders to exchange their experience and views on issues such as harmonisation of approaches to evidence generation across sectors.